This article has links to products and services we love, which we may make commission from.

 This airy room has its huge glass dome to thank for its ambiance and palm trees for its name.

 A chandler hangs from the roof and champagne afternoon tea packages are on offer.

 There is a harp which sits on the balcony.

-The menu consists of a variety of teas including loose leaf and infusions and the meal kicks off with a fresh, cold soup.
+The menu consists of a variety of teas including loose-leaf and infusions and the meal kicks off with a fresh, cold soup.

 Can’t finish it all?
 Guests can take food home via a gift plate.